 How much time goes into choosing the right kitty litter ?
 There's clumping litter , non- clumping litter , dust free, natural litter like wood-based and more.
 Clumping cat litter can claim to be dust free litter, but the manufacturers often just minimize the dust whilst adding in clumping clay agents which can actually be bad for your precious cat.

-PrettyLitter is a type of non-clumping cat litter , but the unique crystal litter also produce a minimal amount of dust.
+PrettyLitter is a type of non-clumping cat litter , but the unique crystal kitty litter also produces a minimal amount of dust.
 But why is this so important?
 And why, as consumers, are we encouraged to go for the dust-free kitty litter , rather than the other options?

 Dust Free Cat Litter Is Better for People with Allergies

 It’s important to look at the best litter option for your cat, and what’s best for your family.
 If you or your family suffer from nasal allergies, you may find that anything that produces large amounts of dust can be an irritant.
 A dusty cat litter tray is no exception.

 In summer, your home is often your haven from pollen and other outdoor allergens.
 It’s pretty stressful if you come home to a dusty environment that leaves you sneezing just as much as being outdoors does!

 By reducing the presence of cat litter dust, you are also helping to minimize irritation and allergens that can potentially cause harm to your kitty .
 Clumping clay cat litter does prevent some dust by drawing together when wet, but once the clump is dry they become dusty again.
 Although PrettyLitter is non-clumping clay litter, it's not a traditional clay litter , which means much less silica dust and much happier sinuses for you and your family.

 Dust Free Cat Litter Is Kinder to Your Cat's Lungs